Nashville alone and on a budget is still Nashville. It's a city with a personality that shines regardless of how much or little you spend.

 - Drink a local beer.
 Small local breweries reflect the communities they come from.
 There are many in Nashville.
 Just ask the bar for a local beer or put a brewery on your itinerary.

 - Wander neighborhoods beyond downtown.
-The two that were recommended to me repeatedly are the Gulch and Germantown.
+The two that were recommended to me repeatedly were the Gulch and Germantown.

 - Take a self-guided walking tour.
-The Nashville Historical Commission publish a number of brochures you can download that give you free walking tours of the downtown and driving tours of greater Nashville.
+Nashville Sites publishes a number of guides to download that give you free walking tours of the downtown and driving tours of greater Nashville.

 - Eat a Goo Goo.
 A Nashville original, the Goo Goo Cluster is a candy bar.
 There is a store dedicated to all things Goo Goo at 116 3rd Avenue South.

-- The Gardens at Gaylord Opryland Resort.
+- Take in the Gardens at Gaylord Opryland Resort.
 If you don't have the pleasure to stay there you can still go and enjoy the amazing indoor gardens in this resort.

 - Food Truck Thursday.
-On Thursday the food trucks are located between 4th and 5th Avenues on Deaderick Street.
-That’s when I went.
-The biggest line was at The Grill Cheeserie.
-My sandwich of smoked gouda, caramelized apples and onions, fig mustard and crispy organic kale did not disappoint.
-To find out where the food trucks will be at any given time check out the interactive map on roaminghunger.com.
+On Thursdays, the food trucks are located between 4th and 5th Avenues on Deaderick Street.
+When I was there, the longest line was at The Grill Cheeserie.
+My sandwich of smoked gouda, caramelized apples and onions, fig mustard, and crispy organic kale did not disappoint.